guanh01/guanh01.github.io/_pages/about.md

 News
 ----
 - **[May.
 2023]**: Our work on "Flash: Concept Drift Adaptation in Federated Learning"  is accepted to ICML'23.
-It proposes a novel adaptive optimier that simultanuously addresses both data heterogeneity and the concept drift issues in federated learning.
+It proposes a novel adaptive optimizer that simultanuously addresses both data heterogeneity and the concept drift issues in federated learning.

 - **[May.
 2023]**: Our work on "Automatically marginalized MCMC in probabilistic programming"  is accepted to ICML'23.
 It proposes automatic marginalization to make sampling process using Hamiltonian Monte Carlo more efficient.